A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Kaur et al. found that a 2:1 water-rice ratio significantly increases resistant starch in white rice, resulting in a lower blood sugar level than a 3:1 or 4:1 ratio.

-For Filipino readers, it means that arroz caldo, a porridge dish made of rice and chicken, and goto (porridge made with rice and beef tripe) have a high GI.
+For Filipino readers, this means that arroz caldo, a porridge dish made of rice and chicken, and goto (porridge made with rice and beef tripe) have a high GI.

 8. Prioritize microwave cooking over other cooking techniques like boiling, steaming, sautéing, and frying.